Oil uncertainty remains high, even as calm returns to stocks

-NEW YORK, Dec 23 (Reuters) - A divergence between the expected volatility in the stock market and the oil market is now the widest since December 2008 but some market watchers do not see this as a sign that price swings may increase in the stock market.
+NEW YORK (Reuters) - A divergence between the expected volatility in the stock market and the oil market is now the widest since December 2008 but some market watchers do not see this as a sign that price swings may increase in the stock market.

 The gulf between the two is unusual, leading some commenters to suggest that stocks may follow oil volatility higher, but such a comparison is difficult to make.